nerves-project-attic/nerves_network_interface/README.md

 To setting IP addresses and other configuration, just call `Nerves.NetworkInterface.setup/2` using keyword parameters or a map with what you'd like to set.
-The following example uses keyward parameters:
+The following example uses keyword parameters:

 ```elixir
 iex> Nerves.NetworkInterface.setup "eth0", ipv4_address: "192.168.25.200", ipv4_subnet_mask: "255.255.255.0")